-A Raspberry Pi is a delicate electronic instrument and that means you'll definitely need to provide it with the right kind of power.
+A Raspberry Pi is a delicate electronic instrument and that means you'll definitely need to pair it with the best Raspberry Pi power supply.
+Usually, you'll find a power supply in the best Raspberry Pi kits, but sometimes you might want to pick up a spare.
 These power supplies will give your Pi the right amount of clean wholesome electrons so that you can do something really cool with them.
 Note that each Pi model has different power requirements, so check to make sure you're buying the right thing!

 The company behind all of your Pi-goodness has released its very-own Power Supply, rated for 5.1V 3.0A of power.
 You can snag this in either white or black, and there are four different models to pick from, depending on what country you live in.